Thursday, August 1, 2024

 In March, 1964, there was a 9.2 quake in Prince William Sound, Alaska.
 This was the strongest earthquake ever recorded in the U.S., measuring 9.2 on the Richter scale.
 Merriman, Neb., on the same day, had four quakes, each about four minutes apart, which registered at 5.1 and impacted a 90,000 square mile area.
 This same scenario has occurred several times.

-This information is being shared just as scientists have warned recently that the world is in "volcano season."
-One of the most concerning aspects of this is the super-volcano at Yellowstone National Park, Wyoming, which has a caldera measuring 34 by 45 miles -- and is a much bigger threat to the survival of humans than asteroids, earthquakes, nuclear war, and so-called "man-made global warming."
+This information is being shared just as the super-volcano at Yellowstone National Park in Wyoming is showing signs of becoming active again.
+This is a much bigger threat to the survival of humans than asteroids, earthquakes, nuclear war, and certainly so-called "man-made global warming."

 No comments: